raas-dev/configent/README.md

 The environment is created in the current directory and alias `n` is used e.g.
 `n vim README.md` to run Vim in an isolated `nix-shell` on containerd.

-Alternatively, use alias `nixery` to create ad-hoc environments by building the container image in [Nixery](https://nixery.dev/).

-Both `n` and `nixery` take Nix package name(s, separated by forward slashes) as the first argument.
+Package name(s, separated by forward slashes) are taken as the first argument.
 The packages are installed from channel [unstable](https://search.nixos.org/packages?channel=unstable).

 The binary is assumed named according to the first package.
 The rest of the arguments are passed to the binary.
-If name is different from the package name, put meta-package "shell" first e.g. `nixery shell/postgresql psql`.
+If binary name is different from the package name, put meta-package "shell" first, e.g. `n shell/postgresql psql`.

+You can expose `PORT` on the host, e.g. `PORT=8000 n python3 -m http.server`.

-⚠️: Alias `n` mounts the current directory as writable inside the container, whereas `nixery` mounts the current directory as read-only.
-Alias `n` can map a port to the host (e.g. `PORT=8000 n python3 -m http.server`) and reads `.env` file in the current directory, unlike `nixery`.
+⚠️: Alias `n` automatically reads `.env` file in the current working directory.

-💡: Use `nixery` for command-line tools not wanted permanently installed on the host.
+💡: Use `n` for command-line tools not wanted permanently installed on the host.
 See `.aliases` for example ad-hoc tools such as vulnerability scanners.

 ## 🔨 Development